Emomeow/PhD-Thesis/README.md

 - **Survival sub-model**: Proportional hazards model for the interval-censored event time
   - Hazard: `λ(t|X,a,M*) = λ₀(t)exp(θₓX + θₐa + θₘM*(t))`

-- **Estimation**: Maximum likelihood using Gauss-Hermite quadrature for random effects integration and Newton-Raphson optimization
+- **Estimation**: Maximum likelihood using Gauss-Hermite quadrature for random effects integration and Fisher-scoring optimization

+Causal mediation analysis:

+- **g-formula** is used to approximately calculate the causal mediation effect, i.e. natural direct effect (NDE) and natural indirect effect (NIE) of covariates through mediators (biomarkers/event time)

+- **Simulations with repeated trials** are performed to demonstrate the correctness of our method

+- **Application on HD data** reveals the mediation effect of CAP score on survival probability through two biomarkers sydigtot and stroopwo

 ## R Programs